AlmaOrco/LearningOut/README.md

 It will show interesting places to learn practising different sports activities.

 ## Development
-This project will be growing with **LearningOut-front[add url]**, an Angular project that consumes services this REST API.
+This project will be growing with **LearningOut-front[https://github.com/AlmaOrco/LearningOut-Angular]**, an Angular project that consumes services this REST API.

 ## Running locally
 ```